hybridsjs/hybrids/docs/component-model/typescript.md

 The component definition in TypeScript should combine two parts:

 1. An `interface` with a map of properties.
-The `render` and `content` can be omitted if they are not used directly.
+The `render` property can be omitted if it is not used directly.
-2. Component definition passed to `define<E>()` function, where generic type `E` is the interface
+2. A component definition passed to the `define<E>()` function, where the generic type `E` is the interface.

-A simple counter component example can be written in with the following code:
+A simple counter component example can be written with the following code:

 ```typescript
 import { define, html } from 'hybrids';